tmonck/clean_up_snapshots/README.md

 1. Navigate to Settings > Devices & Services > Integrations
 2. Click the Add Integration button in the bottom right of the screen
-3. Search for "Clean up your snapshots"
+3. Search for "Clean up snapshots service"
 4. Fill out the form
 5. Click Submit